cargomedia/cm-janus/README.md

 - Provide HTTP Server for accepting [cm-application](https://github.com/cargomedia/cm) requests.
 - Send cm-application api requests on certain events.

+## Dependency Installation
+Because cm-janus uses [node-inotify](https://github.com/c4milo/node-inotify) that works only in GNU/Linux, dependency installation may fall on any other OS.
+To solve this you need install dependencies in Linux environment.
+For Vagrant users there is a prepared vagrant file.
+ - So start vagrant `vagrant up`
+ - Tunnel `vagrant ssh`
+ - Go to cm-janus dir `cd ./cm-janus`
+ - Run `npm install`

 ## Installation
 Install as npm package:
 ```